Benchmarking near-term quantum computers via random circuit sampling: Overview of RCS benchmarking

 \section{Overview of RCS benchmarking}

-In this section, we give a simplified description of the RCS benchmarking protocol after introducing basic notations, and then briefly introduce the results which we develop in the rest of the paper, including theory of RCS fidelity decay, variance estimation, and relationship with other benchmarking protocols.
+In this section, we give an overview of the RCS benchmarking protocol after introducing basic notations, and then briefly introduce the results which we develop in the rest of the paper, including theory of RCS fidelity decay, fidelity and variance estimation.
+We also discuss the relationship between RCS and other benchmarking protocols.